Why Is It Hard to Connect With My Mother?

 emotional confusion

-Many adults continue carrying emotional burdens that never fully belonged to them.
+Many adults continue carrying burdens that never fully belonged to them.

 Anger, Grief, and Longing